-Year 5 Orange and Year 5 Purple
+Year 5 Pink and Year 5 Aqua

 We believe that Year 5 is a very important year for children as they develop a deeper understanding in subjects through critical thinking and application of their knowledge.
 These skills are essential in preparing children for Year 6 and the transition into Secondary school.
 Our aim is to place learning in a real world context and allow children to use what they learn to reason, problem solve and critique.
 A key focus for us is reading, which allows children to expand their imagination, vocabulary, sentence structure and comprehension skills.
 Please access the Year 5 Curriculum Map for each term to see a breakdown of what topics are covered in each subject area.